5 Association Analysis: Basic Concepts

 5.2 Frequent Itemset Generation

-For this dataset we have already a huge number of possible itemsets
+Even for the small Zoo dataset, we have already a large number of possible itemsets.

 2^ncol(trans)